Table of Contents

 If you’re not happy with FindLaw, there are still some ways to recoup value out of your investment.

-Promote yourself on ALL attorney directories
+Promote Yourself on ALL Attorney Directories

-That is because they spend hundreds of thousands of dollars to improve their own websites in order to compete for market share, get visitors and then sell you leads.
+That is because they spend millions of dollars to improve their own websites in order to compete for market share, get visitors, and sell you leads.
 Although they try to seem like they have your best interest at heart, they are actually your competition for the same spots they’re supposed to be helping you attain.

-Search for terms that are most relevant to your practice and make a note of the companies that dominate the listings.
+Search for legal marketing terms that are most relevant to your practice and make a note of the companies that dominate the listings.
 Fill out profiles on those sites completely.
 In our experience, you’ll occasionally get a free lead, but more importantly, you’ll earn links from high-authority, relevant sites.
 We have a list of over 50 free law firm directories – email us for a copy.

-Keep them Honest
+Keep Them Honest

-Generally, this would include tasks like acquiring links for your website, adding content or optimizing (expanding) existing material, fixing technical issues (broken links, redirects), and discussions about trends in your organic search traffic.
+Generally, this would include tasks like acquiring links for your website, adding content or optimizing existing legal information material, fixing technical issues like broken links and redirects, and discussing trends in your organic search traffic.

-Hold them accountable!
+Hold them accountable

 If you have a tech-savvy friend, see if they would be willing to give you a lesson on the various marketing strategies and terms you hear being kicked around.
 It never hurts to ask.